| Title: | Dirichlet Regression |

 numeric vectors

-a numeric vector
+deptha numeric vector

-a numeric vector
+porositya numeric vector

-a factor with levels Boxite
+typea factor with levels Boxite Coxite Hongite Kongite

 Aitchison, J. (2003).
 The Statistical Analysis of Compositional Data.
 The Blackburn Press, Caldwell, NJ.